elasticio/elasticio.github.io/_integrator-guide/rest-api-component.md

 ## Known Limitations

-> **Note** If the response content-type is anything else than `application/json`,
-> `application/xml` and `text/xml` then the component will through an error and
-> stop the execution.
+If the response content-type is anything else than `application/json`, `application/xml` and `text/xml` then the component will throw an error and stop the execution.

-In particular the REST API component still:
+In particular the REST API component still does not allow you to:

-*   Can't handle multi-part responses
+*   Process the multi-part responses
-*   Can't handle HTML/Plain-text responses
+*   Process the HTML/Plain-text responses

 Here are some further limitation of the REST API component:

-*   HTTP Response code gets ignored
+*   Status code of the HTTP response is not available in the component output
 *   Ignores and does not store HTTP Response headers
-*   Can't handle redirects
+*   Does not follow redirects
 *   No native `XML` support
 *   No attachment support